 Arc’teryx Rush GTX Pro 2.0 Jacket

 If you’re a serious skier or snowboarder who wants the best 3 layer shell jacket money can buy, what do you buy?
 Arc’teryx has to be on your list, and the Rush GTX Pro 2.0 is one of their most compelling offerings.
 It might look unassuming, but this packs a serious punch in terms of performance.
-It's made of Gore Tex's most waterproof and durable material, Gore Pro, which keeps even the worst mountain weather at bay.
+It's made of Gore Tex's most waterproof and durable material, Gore Pro ePE, which keeps even the worst mountain weather at bay, and has features like a Recco reflector and a helmet compatible storm hood.

 All zips are watertight, it has pit zippers to let you quickly dump excess heat and enough pockets for everything you need, without going over the top and adding too much weight.
-Gore Pro isn;t the lightest material, but although this jacket is built like a tank, it only weighs 590g—handy for stashing in a backcountry pack if you're touring.
+Gore Pro ePE is the new, less environmentally damaging version of their top end fabric.
+It's durable, but lightweight—the jacket weighs just 485g, and is handy for stashing in a backcountry pack if you're touring.

 Burton AK Acamar Gore-Tex Pro 3L Jacket